Investment approvals

 This field is required.

-All foreign workers will require the appropriate visa that allows them to work in Australia and in Commonwealth waters under the Migration Act 1958.
+All overseas workers and maritime crew arriving in Australia by sea require an appropriate visa to enter and work in Australia under the Migration Act 1958.

 For more information see the fact sheet.